Pocket Git Guide

 git clean [-ifd].

--i shows what would be done and clean files interactively.
+-i show what would be done and clean files interactively.

 -f if the git config